WanluLiuLab/yasim/doc/src/devel/design.md

 Although this software can be used to generate reference cDNAs for software like Salmon, there are differences between transcribed cDNA and Ensembl-provided cDNA.
 Ensembl-provided cDNA does not include small features like lncRNA, while `yasim` transcribed cDNA includes all transcripts and exons inside GTF.
 ```

-## Use LLRGs to generate raw reads for Next- or Third-Generation Sequencing
+## Use LLRGs to Generate Raw Reads for Next- or Third-Generation Sequencing

 - INPUT: A `TranscriptID -  Coverage` TSV, reference FASTA, AS Ground Truth GTF
 - OUTPUT: LLRG-Generated FASTQ, Ground Truth GEP TSV